JaspreetKhela/note-taker/README.md

 * [License](#license)

 ### Installation
 To use this application, navigate to the deployment link above.
-The back-end of this application uses Express.js.
+The back-end of this application uses the express npm package.

 ### Usage
 To use this application, navigate to the deployment link above.